 It goes without saying that all meals and excursions are included.
 You can either go on a 7 night itinerary beginning in Aswan and departing on a Friday.
 3 Night itineraries begin in Aswan and begin on a Friday and end in Luxor.
 If you want a 4 night cruise, you can begin in Luxor on a Monday and end in Aswan.
 Do ask us about specific sailing dates.
 Expert Egyptologists will take you to main sights, and all entrance fees are included.

-27 deluxe Beethoven Suites (each 40 sq meters), four Mozart Suites (each 35 sq meters), and two superior Chopin Suites (each 52 sq meters).
+27 deluxe Beethoven Suites (each 40 sq metres), four Mozart Suites (each 35 sq metres), and two superior Chopin Suites (each 52 sq metres).
 All of the 33 air-conditioned suites have private terraces and have been are extremely spacious.
 Cabin facilities include large windows with views of the Nile, plasma television with DVD players, wireless internet, direct dial telephone, a safe, mini-bar and bathrooms equipped with a full-size bathtub.
 In room dining is available until midnight.
 They also provide a bottle of local wine upon arrival.

 All activities to the sights along your cruise are conducted by professional Egyptologists in small groups.
 All entry fees are included.
 Sites include the Aswan High Dam and the Old Dam, and Philae Temple, Kom Ombo, Edfu, Esna, Luxor and Karnak Temples, the Valleys of the Kings and Queens, Queen Hatshepsut's Temple, and the Colossi of Memnon depending on whether it is a 3,4,7 night cruise.

 Alice Moseley (Staff)